ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-10.md

 - Understand what snowball is, understand what import export is.
 Import to S3, export form S3.

 ### S3 Transfer Acceleration

+- You can speed up transfers to S3 using S3 transfer acceleration.
+This costs extra, and has the greatest impact on people who are in far away locations.

+###